ethereum/sharding/docs/doc.md

 -   `deposit() returns uint256`: adds a validator to the validator set, with the validator's size being the `msg.value` (i.e., the amount of ETH deposited) in the function call.
 This function returns the validator index.
 -   `withdraw(uint256 validator_index) returns bool`: verifies that `msg.sender == validators[validator_index].addr`. if it is removes the validator from the validator set and refunds the deposited ETH.
 -   `get_eligible_proposer(uint256 shard_id, uint256 period) returns address`: uses a block hash as a seed to pseudorandomly select a signer from the validator set.
 The chance of being selected should be proportional to the validator's deposit.
 The function should be able to return a value for the current period or any future up to `LOOKAHEAD_PERIODS` periods ahead.
--   `add_header(uint256 shard_id, uint256 expected_period_number, bytes32 period_start_prevhash, bytes32 parent_collation_hash, bytes32 tx_list_root, address collation_coinbase, bytes32 post_state_root, bytes32 receipt_root, uint256 collation_number) returns bool`: attempts to process a collation header, returns True on success, reverts on failure.
+-   `add_header(uint256 shard_id, uint256 expected_period_number, bytes32 period_start_prevhash, bytes32 parent_hash, bytes32 transaction_root, address coinbase, bytes32 state_root, bytes32 receipt_root, uint256 number) returns bool`: attempts to process a collation header, returns True on success, reverts on failure.
 -   `get_shard_head(uint256 shard_id) returns bytes32`: returns the header hash that is the head of a given shard as perceived by the manager contract.

 There is also one log type: